bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 **IMPORTANT NOTE:** Header row in the data table contains the camelCase field names of Employee.java.
 This makes life easy for Cucumber to automatically convert the DataTable into a Employee Object.
 This is one of the convention that is going to help us a lot.

-> If needed, we can make the the Header row as Title Case, we can write a few lines of code to convert it to field names if we follow some convention.
+> If needed, we can make the the Header row as Title Case, we can write a few lines of code to convert it to Java field names if we follow some convention.

 **Prerequisite for Step Definitions**